pmgower/crest-discount-tracker/README.md

 - Clean, organized UI with detailed tooltips
 - **NEW in v2.0**: Resizable UI window for better customization
 - **NEW in v2.0**: Debug tab for troubleshooting and advanced information
+- **NEW in v2.0**: Persistent tracking of highest item levels across sessions

 ## Architecture
 The addon is built using SOLID principles for better maintainability: